 For more information on child custody law, contact us today.
 We are eager to help you and your child!

 The current Uniform Child Custody Jurisdiction and Enforcement Act and North Carolina child custody laws:

 When deciding child custody, courts must consider the unique factors of each case.
 The child’s best interests are of utmost importance, and courts will try to place the child in a stable and safe environment.
-With our Fayetteville, NC family lawyer, you can receive compassionate and experienced legal assistance for your case.
+With our Fayetteville child custody lawyer, you can receive compassionate and experienced legal assistance for your case.